-The set of operations for the virtual infrastructure deployment is shown in Fig. 5.
-Initially, the orchestrator receives the instruction to deploy a new virtual infrastructure.
-This request is locally executed (e.g., by a system administrator) and clearly divided into two separated private networks: a local network, where users can access

-Fig. 5.
-Distributed virtual infrastructure deployment and configuration workflow.
+The set of operations for the virtual infrastructure deployment are shown in Fig. 5.
+Initially, the orchestrator receives the instruction of deploying a new virtual infrastructure.
+This request is locally executed (e.g., by a system administrator) and clearly divided into two separated private networks: a local network, where users can access Ubuntu 14.04 containers, and a remote private network placed in a data center offering web services.
+Both networks require virtual routers to be deployed on each side to provide the connectivity to the public network with external public IPs.
+Therefore, during the deployment process, both, topological information and configuration commands are transmitted.
+After this initial deployment, the orchestrator gathers hosts information (mac addresses, attachment points, etc.) from both systems to create the necessary connectivity requests for the controller.